 The movements in portfolio value were driven principally by the delivery of planned cash flows and other asset outperformance as well as follow-on investments and syndications made during the year.
-A reconciliation of the movement in portfolio value is shown in Chart 2 below.
-The portfolio summary shown in Table 1 on page 32 details the analysis of these movements by asset.
-Changes to portfolio valuations arise due to several factors, as shown in Table 2 on page 37.
+A reconciliation of the movement in portfolio value is shown in Table 3.
+The portfolio summary shown in Table 1 details the analysis of these movements by asset.
+Changes to portfolio valuations arise due to several factors, as shown in Table 4.